Ten Facts About Panama

 Panama hats didn't originate in Panama.
 They actually originated from Ecuador.
 They became called Panamas they were shipped from Ecuador to Panama before being sent to their destinations worldwide, so people believed that they were actually from Panama.
 In centuries past, when hat-wearing was a more common past-time, the Panama was one of the most popular hats, and the export of these hats helped Elay Alfaro to finance his liberal revolution of Ecuador in 1895.
 Even today, the Panama is a popular hat, and if you're ever on a cruise ship in the Caribbean, you can spot many an American tourist wearing one.

 The Panama Canal is an important and busy trade and commercial route allowing vessels to cross from the Atlantic Ocean to the Pacific with relative ease.
 Records suggest that the idea to create a route across Panama was suggested back in the sixteenth century, but it was the French in 1880 who first tried to construct a canal linking the two oceans.
 Unfortunately, they made a bit of a mess of it and gave up in 1893 after losing almost 22,000 workers through disease and accidents.
+Gustave Eiffel, whose company designed and constructed The Eiffel Tower in Paris, was involved in some of the engineering plans for the Panama Canal, and nearly went to prison for his part in the French failure of its construction.
 The United States later began construction of a canal on May 4th 1904 and completed it in 1914, two years earlier than planned.
 From the start of construction up to 1979, Panama Canal and the area surrounding it (the Canal Zone) were under American control.
 They shared control with Panama from 1979 to 1999 and handed full control over to Panama in 1999.

 All vessels going through Panama Canal have to pay a toll.
 The toll is based on the type of vessel, its size and its cargo.
 The highest toll paid was $376,000 by the Norweigan Pearl cruise ship in 2010.
 I wonder how many passengers were wearing Panama hats on that cruise.
 The previous record holder was the cruise ship Disney Magic which paid $331,000 in May 2008.
 The lowest toll was 36 cents charged to Richard Halliburton who swam the canal in 1928.
 Not sure where he put his change though.